nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 nautes get cluster $cluster-name -o yaml $gitlab-access-token -s $api-server-address
 ```

 > Replace the $tekonHost variable with the tekonHost address of the runtime cluster.
-Refer to `componentsList.pipeline.additions.host` in the command return value, for example, `tekton.vcluster-aliyun.8.217.50.114.nip.io`.
+For more information, refer to `componentsList.pipeline.additions.host` in the command return value, for example, `tekton.vcluster-aliyun.8.217.50.114.nip.io`.
 >
 > Replace the $traefik-httpsNodePort variable with the traefik port of the runtime cluster.
-Refer to `componentsList.gateway.additions.httpsNodePort` in the command return value, for example, `30443`.
+For more information, refer to `componentsList.gateway.additions.httpsNodePort` in the command return value, for example, `30443`.

 When you access the Tekton Dashboard, if you haven't logged into the GitLab in the current browser session, the action will trigger unified authentication.
 During the authentication process, you need to enter your GitLab account and password to log in.
 After successful login, the page will automatically redirect to the Tekton Dashboard.